top of page

 The Mason Project (2024) - In process

 This contemporary dance theater work seeks to illuminate the great legacy of Bridget “Biddy” Mason.
 After traveling by foot behind the slaveholder’s wagon caravan from Mississippi to Salt Lake City to San Bernardino, Mason petitioned for her freedom from slavery, which was approved by Los Angeles district judge in 1856.
 She went on to become one of Los Angeles’ most prominent philanthropists and landowners.
-Centering the audacious narrative of Biddy Mason, this new dance theater work will enliven her-story, the history of Los Angeles and interrogate the invisibilizing of Black contribution to the construction of our nation’s major cities.
-Incorporating historical accounts, text and video, Mason will be danced by 5 Black women with a lush and energetic movement language infused with historic social, jazz and contemporary dance forms.
+Centering the audacious narrative of Biddy Mason, this new dance theater work will enliven her-story, the story of Los Angeles and interrogate the invisibilizing of Black contribution to the construction of our nation’s major cities.
+Incorporating historical accounts, text and video, Mason will be danced by a group Black women and women of color with a lush and energetic movement language infused with historic social, jazz and contemporary dance forms.

 99D36C6C-819C-48F1-8CC3-D47152A525E4.jpeg